OBSERVABILITY PLATFORM

 Ownership

-The Ownership section displays the Owner, which is a service or collection that owns this SLO.
-Policy is the notification policy selected for this SLO.
+The Ownership section displays the SLO’s Owner, which is a service or collection.
+Its Policy links to the SLO’s selected notification policy.

 Labels and annotations